MicrosoftDocs/memdocs/memdocs/intune/fundamentals/in-development.md

 Applies to:
 - iOS/iPadOS

-### Improvement to **Update device settings** page in Company Portal app for Android to shows descriptions<!-- 7414768 -->
+### Improvement to Update device settings page in Company Portal app for Android to show descriptions<!-- 7414768 -->
 In the Company Portal app on Android devices, the **Update device settings** page lists the settings a user needs to update to be compliant.
-We have improved the user experience so that listed settings are expanded by default to show the description and the RESOLVE button (when applicable).
+We have improved the user experience so that listed settings are expanded by default to show the description and the **Resolve** button (when applicable).
 Previously, they defaulted to collapsed.
 This new default behavior reduces the number of clicks, so users can resolve issues more quickly.

 <!-- ***********************************************-->
 <!-- ## Device enrollment-->